 He would have been number nine.

-I mean just one footnote.
+Just one footnote.

-We asked to meet with Eric Holder, he would not meet with him.
+We asked to meet with Eric Holder.

-their two um transactional immunity deals for the for the uh CEO businessman uh who was doing some other stuff that we didn't know about that was wrong, wh why his testimony you know wouldn't be believable, and yet they persisted, pulled the trigger.
+their two transactional immunity deals for the CEO businessman who was doing some other stuff that we didn't know about that was wrong, why his testimony wouldn't be believable, and yet they persisted, pulled the trigger.

 And ironically, John Roberts' opinion three years later looked a lot like that brief we gave them.

-But the amicus bracers too.
+But the amicus briefs, here's two.

-Now think about this, from Ronald Reagan to Barack Obama, the Brock Obama the Obama administration's prosecuting me, and yet one of their previous White House counsel joins the brief along with three other attorneys general of the United States and spells out in in very strong detail why this is wrong and his theory of the law could not stand.
+One, every former White House counsel, now think about this, from Ronald Reagan to Barack Obama, the Barack Obama administration's prosecuting me, and yet one of their previous White House counsel joins the brief along with three other Attorneys General of the United States and spells out in very strong detail why this is wrong and his theory of the law could not stand.

-So it was an outpouring, some of which we asked for, some of which was just happened, Sean, because people saw the case for what it was, thought Jack Smith was wrong, uh, and filed these briefs, and they were very instructive to the judges.
+So it was an outpouring, some of which we asked for, some of which just happened, Sean, because people saw the case for what it was, thought Jack Smith was wrong, and filed these briefs, and they were very instructive to the judges.

-I I believe that with all my heart, having interviewed him as many times as I have.
+I believe that with all my heart, having interviewed him as many times as I have.

 And on the other side of this, then you look at Florida.